New driver

 We’ve also listed some guideline insurance prices based on a 17-year-old driving while living at home with parents.
 Remember that your insurance quotes will vary greatly depending on personal circumstances.

-Here are some of the cheapest cars to insure for 17-year-olds and young drivers:
+Here are some of the cheapest cars to insure for 17-year-olds and young drivers in 2026:

 1. Ford Fiesta - Group 2 - £1,500 per year

-One of the most common first cars and cars for young people, the Ford Fiesta is a legendary supermini, been produced since 1976 right up until 2023, there’s been plenty of innovation, changes and improvements over the years.
+One of the most common first cars and cars for young people, the Ford Fiesta is a legendary supermini, having been produced since 1976 right up until 2023.
+There’s been plenty of innovation, changes and improvements over the years.

 2. Renault Twingo - Group 2 - £1,450 per year